RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 For each row, select the following:

-1. Name - Give the database a name
+1. Name - Give the database a name.
-1. Protocol - Select the relevant database type, either Redis or Memcached
+1. Protocol - Select the relevant database type, either Redis or Memcached.
 1. The estimated **Memory Limit** of your database.
 The minimum value is 0.1GB.
 1. If you selected to have a Redis on Flash subscription, provide your data average item size if you know it.
-1. Replication - Enables instant failover by keeping a standby, in-memory slave replica (note: by checking this option, your dataset will consume twice the amount of memory)
+1. Replication - Enables instant failover by keeping a standby, in-memory slave replica (note: by checking this option, your dataset will consume twice the amount of memory).
 1. Data persistence - Select the relevant data persistence policy for your database.
 1. Define if the database will support [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).